smuth4/shush/shush.md

     If defined, this should point to the `sendmail`(1) binary.
 This variable overrides the "sendmail" configuration setting and should be used with care.

   * `TMPDIR`:
-    Directory where temporary files are created.
+    Directory where temporary files, such as the lock files, are created.

 ## EXAMPLE